Healthy Homes Assessment Frimley

 Insulation Frimley

-The "R" signifies thermal resistance and is a measure of how well insulation can withstand heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" is a symbol for thermal resistance and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the higher the quality of insulation.

 • Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3